KamalLalloo/SDP-Documentation/docs/features.md

 - Operators can **manually add events** (goals, substitutions, cards, etc.) if external live feeds aren’t available.
 - Includes options to **pause/resume the clock** or edit the timeline if needed.
 - Useful for community matches or when official live data is unavailable.

 ---

+#### User Reporting

+- Fans and organizers can **report incorrect match information** such as wrong scores, player names, or missing events.
+- Reports are stored for **review by operators/admins**, ensuring data accuracy.
+- A general reporting feature is available for **bugs, feedback, or inappropriate content**.

+---